NickG1025/SSP.CustomEditor/README.md

 * Advanced contains more buttons, but hide most of them using a "Kitchen sink" button.
 * Enableds ``<iframe>`` support
 * Fixes Firefox 11 "hidden text" bug
+* Changes to the editor i admin mode will not be overwritten

 ## Dependencies
 * PageTypeBuilder 2.0